 Please click here for a sample Plan of Work.

 What is the typical class size?

 Class sizes for the clinical courses range from 5-15 students.
-We currently have 7 students in the midwifery clinical group.

 Can I continue to work while I am in the program?

 Yes, most of our students continue to work throughout the program.
 However, since the class and clinical work take priority, we recommend working part-time, if at all possible.
 The full-time Master’s program workload is intense but passes quickly—like a fast labor!